St.Thomas School, Thiruvananthapuram: Campus

-Sanrevo
+SanRevo

-This is an inter-school cultural fest hosted by the school, which was conceptualized and started by the ISC 2007 batch and is one of the most awaited school fests each year.
-The final year students, supported by their teachers and their juniors, are the organizers of the event.
+SanRevo was an inter-school cultural fest hosted by the school, which was conceptualized and started by the 2007 ISC batch of St. Thomas Residential School and was one of the most awaited school fests each year.
+The final year students, supported by their teachers and their direct juniors were the organizers of each SanRevo.

-The full form of 'Sanrevo' is Santhomite Revolution.
-The motto for SanRevo 2013 was "Revive.
+'SanRevo' is an abbreviation for Santhome Revolution.
+Each SanRevo was accompanied by its own special motto; the motto for SanRevo 2013, for instance, was "Revive.
 Recreate.
 Rise."
-The fabled phoenix is the logo of SanRevo.
-The phoenix is 'awakened' each year for the fest.
-Schools from across Trivandrum participate in this annual extravaganza which is eagerly awaited.
+Each SanRevo also has its own personalised logo, usually a stylised phoenix.
+The phoenix was considered to be 'awakened' each year for the fest.
+Schools from across Trivandrum used to participate in SanRevo.

+SanRevo has since been discontinued for unspecified reasons.

-The batches of class 11 and 12 in STRS are given special names by the students in the respective batches each year.
+The batches of class XI and XII in STRS are given special names by the students in the respective batches each year.
 A list of such batch names has been given below:

 Colosseum

 In 2009, St. Thomas Central School started the inter school fete, Colosseum.
 This is also organized by 12th grade students with help from the teachers and juniors.
 The motto for Colosseum 2k13 was "One Team.
 One Dream."